7 Ways to Make Your Business Card Your Best Marketing Tool

 It's time to start seeing that little slip of paper for what it is: the best opportunity you have to market yourself or your business to a targeted and captive audience.
 After all, you chose to hand it to that person for a reason.

-Here are six ways to spiff up your business card so that it collects sales, rather than dust:
+Here are seven ways to spiff up your business card so that it collects sales, rather than dust:

 1. Give your card a purpose.
 And we're not just talking communication.
 Cards that multi-task will be seen far more frequently than your average business card.
 Turn it into a bookmark, an event ticket, a note card, scratch card or sticker.
 Make it a conversation piece and your business will automatically become a part of the conversation.